 Further, operating in the advertising industry involves numerous commercial relationships, uncertain intellectual property rights and other aspects that create heightened risks of disputes, claims, lawsuits and investigations.
 In particular, we may face claims related to intellectual property matters, commercial disputes and sales and marketing practices.
-On May 18, 2021, we filed a complaint against Alphonso, Inc. ("Alphonso") in the Supreme Court of the State of New York, County of New York (the "Court"), asserting claims for breach of contract, tortious interference with business relations, intentional interference with contractual relations, unjust enrichment, and conversion.
-The lawsuit arose out of Alphonso's breach of a Strategic Partnership Agreement and an Advance Payment Obligation and Security Agreement (the "Security Agreement") with us and related misconduct.
-We are seeking damages and other relief, including an order foreclosing on Alphonso's collateral under the Security Agreement, from the Court.
-See "Business-Legal Proceedings" for futher information.
-Any commercial dispute, claim, counterclaim, lawsuit or investigation, including our commercial dispute with Alphonso, may divert our management's attention away from our business, we may incur significant expenses in addressing or defending any commercial dispute, claim, counterclaim or lawsuit or responding to any investigation, and we may be required to pay damage awards or settlements.
+For example, on May 18, 2021, we filed a complaint against Alphonso, Inc. ("Alphonso") asserting claims for breach of contract, tortious interference with business relations, intentional interference with contractual relations, unjust enrichment, and conversion in connection with Alphonso's breach of certain contracts with us and related misconduct.
+The Court enjoined Alphonso from using Tremor's confidential information but did not grant relief on our other claims.
+See Item 8.A.
+"Combined Statements and Other Financial Information - Legal Proceedings" for further information.
+Any commercial dispute, claim, counterclaim, lawsuit or investigation, including our commercial dispute with Alphonso, has and may divert our management's attention away from our business, we have and may continue to incur significant expenses in addressing or defending any commercial dispute, claim, counterclaim or lawsuit or responding to any investigation, and we may be required to pay damage awards or settlements.